delliott0000/PyEpic/README.md

 # Key Features
 - Use of the `asyncio` framework to handle many IO-bound tasks concurrently.
 - Automatic, configurable rate limit handling and caching.
-- Optimised for speed and memory.
+- Optimised for a balance of speed and memory.

 # Installing
 **Python 3.10 or higher is required.
 For project dependencies, see [requirements.txt](https://github.com/delliott0000/PyEpic/blob/master/requirements.txt).**